nickmontfort/curveship-js/doc/tutorial.md

 Each unique actor object begins with the `actor` objectname.
 There are two actors in this story, an actress and reporter.
 To create the actor, we need to specify the spatial relationship they have in a specific place.
 We also need to designate the pronoun to use.

 Here we create a female actress, who is on the redcarpet.
-We also create a male reporter in the press room.
+We also create a male reporter in the press room.<br>
 `// ACTORS next`<br>
 `actor.actress = new Actor("an", "actress", spatial.in, place.redcarpet, pronoun.feminine);`<br>
 `actor.reporter = new Actor("a", "reporter", spatial.in, place.pressroom, pronoun.masculine);`<br>